mendix/docs/content/en/docs/appstore/modules/pgvector-knowledge-base/_index.md

 ##### 4.3.3.1 Retrieve {#retrieve-technical}

 The `Retrieve` activity is used to retrieve a subset of or the whole knowledge base.
-A list of chunks is returned which can be used for custom logic.
-For additional filtering provide a list of [Labels](#label), see [Create Label](#create-label-technical) activity. `Offset` and `MaxNumberOfResults` can be used for pagination or specific selection use cases.
+A list of chunks is returned, which can be used for custom logic.
+For additional filtering, provide a list of [Labels](#label), see [Create Label](#create-label-technical) activity. `Offset` and `MaxNumberOfResults` can be used for pagination or specific selection use cases.

 The `DatabaseConfiguration` that is passed must contain the connection details to a PostgreSQL database server with the PgVector extension installed.
 This entity is typically configured at runtime or in [after-startup](/refguide/app-settings/#after-startup) logic.
 By providing the `KnowledgeBaseName` parameter, you determine the knowledge base that was used for population earlier.